thexmanxyz/Async-Google-Maps/README.md

 ### Layout Reflow

-If you load content and elements asynchronously please be aware that it is necessary to reserve space for the container (Google Maps container).
-This is necessary to prevent that the page layout will be rearranged during loading.
+If you load content and elements asynchronously please be aware that it is necessary to reserve space for the Google Maps container.
+This is necessary to prevent container resizing which leads to a unpleasant rearrangement of the page layout during loading.
 To counter this drawback please take a look at the following CSS:

 ```CSS
 .g-maps { min-height: 400px; } // please take your default container height